 In March 2005, the Company's Board of Directors authorized a stock repurchase program for up to \$5 million of the Company's outstanding common stock.
 Shares may be purchased in open market purchases, private transactions or otherwise at such times and from time to time, and at such prices and in such amounts as the Company believes appropriate and in the best interests of its shareholders.
 The timing and volume of repurchases will vary depending on market conditions and other factors.
 Purchases may be commenced or suspended at any time without notice.
 During fiscal year 2009, the Company repurchased 724,632 shares under the buyback program, including a block purchase of 615,000 shares from its former largest institutional shareholder.
 The average purchase price was \$4.29 per share or an aggregate amount of approximately \$3.1 million.
-During fiscal year 2008, the Company repurchased 32,312 shares under the buyback program, paying an average of \$9.63 per share or an aggregate amount of approximately \$4 million of its common stock out of the total authorization of \$5 million.
+With these purchases, the Company has acquired approximately \$4 million of its common stock out of the total authorization of \$5 million.
+The Company did not make any purchases of stock for the treasury during fiscal year 2010.

-EOUITY COMPENSATION PLAN INFORMATION
+EQUITY COMPENSATION PLAN INFORMATION

-Plan Category Number of securities to be issued upon exercise of outstanding options warrants and rights Weighted-average exercise price of outstanding options warrants and rights remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity Compensation Plans Approved by Security Holders 883,775 \$ 9.56 113,292 Equity Compensation Plans Not Approved by Security Holders 522,050 \$ 13.26 TOTAL 1,405,825 \$ 10.93 113,292
+Plan Category Number of securities to be issued upon exercise of outstanding options warrants and rights Weighted-average exercise price of outstanding options warrants and rights remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity Compensation Plans Approved by Security Holders (1) 1,116,775 \$ 8.28 81,342 Equity Compensation Plans Not Approved by Security Holders (1) 338,000 \$ 16.38 TOTAL 1,454,775 \$ 10.17 81,342